Configuring response times

-Each conversation’s response time is displayed in the Active Connections page in countdown format, so agents have full visibility at all times over which conversations to prioritize with a response.
+Each conversation’s response time is displayed on the Active Connections page in a countdown format, so agents have full visibility at all times over which conversations to prioritize with a response.

 Note: When agents manually update the response time and subsequently send or receive a message within the configured response time, the updated response time is not affected.
 This could lead to the conversation becoming overdue, even if correctly handled within the set time.
 This is explained in the pop-up that appears to agents when manually changing the response time.

-LivePerson allows brands to set offline hours - the times during which no agents are available to take conversations in the connection center.
+LivePerson allows brands to set offline hours - the times during which no agents are available to take conversations in the contact center.
 These hours can be set by configuring the shift status.
-If a consumer messages while the connection center is offline, they can be given a configured response time that combines both the default response time for that conversation, in addition to the time that the agents will be offline.
+If a consumer messages while the contact center is offline, they can be given a configured response time that combines both the default response time for that conversation, addition to the time that the agents will be offline.

 How to configure response times